 She was a moonshiner, but he loved her still.

-Some federal officials thought that there may have been far more women than men who were bootleggers.
+Some thought there may have been far more women than men who were bootleggers.
 They may have sold as much as five times the quantity.
-A female agent said that they were much harder to detect and arrest than men.
+A female agent said that they were much harder to detect than men.

 Juries were also reluctant to convict mothers and grandmothers of bootlegging.
-Thus, they were much less likely to suffer from their illegal activities.
+Thus, they were much less likely to suffer from their illegal acts.

 Big Profits, Light Punishments